irmen/prog8/docs/source/compiling.rst

     Add this user-defined symbol directly to the beginning of the generated assembly file.
     Can be repeated to define multiple symbols.

+``-dontsplitarrays``
+    Treat all word arrays as tagged with @nosplit so they are all stored linearly in memory, instead of splitting them in separate lsb and msb arrays.

 ``-dumpsymbols``
     print a dump of the variable declarations and subroutine signatures